Sell-Side Hates AmEx, So Why Should You Love It?

 Should you worry about the sell-side negativity?

-The short answer is no. The charts below plot AXP’s current price (the white line) and its target prices received from Goldman Sachs (GS) and Morgan Stanley (MS) (the yellow line).
+The short answer is no. The charts below plot AXP’s current price (the white line) and its target prices received from Goldman Sachs and Morgan Stanley (the yellow line).
 Despite the fact that both analysts are bearish on the stock, they have been consistently raising their target prices over the past two years.

 Source: Bloomberg